Image via Master Bedroom Makeover

 Don’t take my word for it, just see the 14,000+ reviews of this naturally mold and mildew resistant comforter made from 100% eucalyptus fiber (lyocell) and filled with 100% recycled polyester spun from bpa-free, PET water bottles.
 It comes in two weights, the Breeze (for hot sleepers) and the Cloud.
 They also offer a “try before you buy” so you have 7 days to decide if you want to keep it or not.
 They make a duvet cover too.

 Warning, browsing The Citizenry website may result in wanting EVERYTHING.
 This is one of my absolute favorite home decor brands.
 They focus on collaborating with local artisans around the world, each item is handcrafted available in limited quantities, and they are committed to providing fair wages, and happy working environments for their artisan partners.
-The stonewashed linen bed bundle looks absolutely dreamy and their organic cotton bundle is very reasonable for what you get.
+We have the stonewashed linen bed bundle and it’s so soft and luxurious.
+They stand up to washing incredibly well.
+Their organic cotton bundle is very reasonable for what you get too.

 CB2 is one of my favorite home decor brands but they also happen to have some really great eco-friendly bedding and starting at very reasonable prices.
 Their organic percale sheets are GOTS-certified which means no pesticides, no chemicals, no preservatives, only 100% organic cotton, inks and dyes.